wusai2333/trib/doc/lab2.md

 `trib.BinStorage` interface. `trib.BinStorage` has only one function called `Bin()`, which takes a bin name and returns a `trib.Storage`.
-A bin storage provides another layer of mapping, where the caller will first gets a key-value store (the bin) with a name, and then performs calls on the returned store.
+A bin storage provides another layer of mapping, where the caller will first gets a key-value store (the bin) with a name and then performs calls on the returned store.
-Different bin names should logically return completely separate key-value storage spaces, even though multiple bins might share a single physical backend store.
+Different bin names should logically return completely separate key-value storage spaces, even though multiple bins might share a single physical back-end store.

 For your convenience, we have provided a small package called `trib/colon` which you can use for escaping all the colons in a string.
 The